 The planning fallacy is a common phenomenon where we become overly optimistic about how long a task might take to complete.
 It’s the gut-wrenching moment when you’re halfway into a book report you thought would take three days only to realise it’ll take two weeks.
 The problem is that we often disregard our previous experiences of completing similar tasks when planning new tasks.

-This is where a well-maintained Academic Diary comes in.
+This is where a well-maintained academic year diary comes in.
 If you’ve kept a record of your previous study efforts and results, you can head off any uncertainty about the size of the job ahead.
 You’ll remember whether four hours of revision for your french oral last term filled you with either an unrivalled confidence, or complete terror.
 Evaluate your time spent on similar tasks and plan accordingly as you approach new challenges.

 Planning is a great habit to get into while studying because you’ll probably be getting a headstart on your uni mates.
 With an eye on what’s coming up ahead, you’ll not only find that your work will benefit, but also that you’ll be able to enjoy the moments when you’re not working even more.
 Without the low-level anxiety of things you’ve half-remembered to complete, you can focus on being present in the moment when with friends and family during your time off.